Thank you for your interest in the Internal Medicine Residency Program at Rutgers Robert Wood Johnson Medical School!

 - Must have graduated medical school on or after 2019

 - Dean’s letter (MSPE)

-- Minimum step 2 score > 225 on first attempt
+- Passed USMLE step 1 & 2 on first attempt.

-- Step 1 & 2 scores are required for final ranking purposes.
+- Step 1 & 2 scores (if available) are required for final ranking purposes for the 2021 match.

 Interviews are conducted for selected applicants between November and January each year.
-The interview day is spent on our main campus in New Brunswick, NJ.
-The day begins at 7:30 am and concludes by 1:30 pm.
+The interview day will be conducted virtually.
 If you are invited to interview with us, you will have the opportunity to learn about our culture and our expectations in the context of a robust clinical learning environment with opportunities for research and career development.

 - Meet with members of the residency leadership

 - Sneak peek into daily board review and noon report/conference

 - PGY 2 $64,326